One for the Road (Cheers): Critical reviews

 Reviews of this episode at the time of its initial broadcast were mixed.
 John J. O'Connor from The New York Times called the episode "overly long and uncharacteristically labored" and considered its length "a miscalculation."
 Nevertheless, O'Connor wrote, "Things didn't turn absolutely soppy, but nearly."
 Tony Scott of Daily Variety praised the writing, yet he found the finale "overly long" and described the last 30 minutes as "limping."
 John Carman of the San Francisco Chronicle "liked the finale" and "was choked up at the end"; nevertheless, he found Shelley Long's special guest performance "disappointing" – her "cute pills" were past "their expiration date."
 Ann Hodges of The Houston Chronicle "found the conclusion fitting" but was not sad about the series' cancellation.
-One reader's letter in The Post-Standard pointed out the episode omitted mention of Coach Ernie Pantusso, one of the original Cheers characters who died in 1985, and expressed disdain over this, even though the Geronimo picture (which Coach's portrayer Nicholas Colasanto had always kept in his dressing room) was shown at the end to commemorate Coach.
+One reader's letter in The Post-Standard pointed out that the episode did not explicitly mention Coach Ernie Pantusso, one of the original Cheers characters who died in 1985, and expressed disdain over this but was pleased to see the Geronimo picture (which Coach's portrayer Nicholas Colasanto had always kept in his dressing room and was added to the set after his death) shown at the end.

 The reviews in later years were mostly positive.
 In 1998, A. J. Jacobs of Entertainment Weekly graded this finale a B+, calling it "a satisfying nightcap" and "sharply written by the [Charles brothers]", with its final moments "classy as a flute of chilled Cristal."
 In 2006, Ron Geraci, author of the book The Bachelor Chronicles: A Dating Memoir, called it "raw and moving" and "significant."
 In 2007, Dalton Ross of Entertainment Weekly called it one of his "Five Best (pre-Sopranos) Series Finales."
-In 2007, Douglas Durden of The Richmond Times-Dispatch named it his fifth most favorite television finale of all-time.
+In 2007, Douglas Durden of The Richmond Times-Dispatch named it her fifth most favorite television finale of all-time.
 In 2009, the A.V.
 Club ranked it No. 3 in "10 American TV Series with Satisfying Endings" in the book Inventory.
 In 2010, Sharon Knolle of The Huffington Post was relieved to see the final onscreen romance between Sam and Diane end rather than conclude with their marriage.
 In the same year, Oliver Miller of The Huffington Post was heartbroken by Sam and Diane's on-screen "absurd protracted double-gut-punch break-up" in the episode.
 Claire Suddath from Time magazine called it one of the top ten "anticipated" finales ever.
 In 2011, the finale was ranked fifth on the TV Guide Network special, TV's Most Unforgettable Finales.
 In 2014, IGN ranked it number six of the top ten Cheers episodes.